 The road towards the much-coveted Singapore Permanent Resident (PR) status can be a long and arduous one.
-For thousands of PR hopefuls, it is one that comes with costs that extend far beyond the application fee, particularly if they have received multiple rejection letters from the Immigration & Checkpoints Authority (ICA) in the past.
+For thousands of PR hopefuls, it is one that comes with costs that extend far beyond the application fee.

 If you have had the misfortune of experiencing this firsthand, you might be wondering if it is possible that you might have made any mistakes.
-It certainly does not help that ICA has made it a point not to include reasons for either a rejection or approval, thus leaving you feeling even more discombobulated by the outcome of your attempt.
+It certainly does not help that ICA has made it a point not to include reasons for approval or otherwise, thus leaving you feeling even more discombobulated by the outcome of your attempt.
 Or perhaps you have attempted to navigate the e-PR system, only to find yourself feeling increasingly frustrated to find out that your attempt has not been accepted during the submission process.

 In this article, you will find an overview of mistakes to avoid in your Singapore PR application.
 Read on to learn more about them and how you can overcome them.